Messiah (video game): Reception

 The game received "average" reviews according to the review aggregation website GameRankings.
 The earliest review came from Edge, which gave it a score of seven out of ten, nearly two months before the game itself was released in North America, and over two months before its European release date.
 Computer Gaming World declared the title "truly repellent - I don't even like to think of the sort of sadist who would enjoy it."
 The review detailed that beside "a level of sexism that goes beyond the usual demeaning stereotypes" and "adolescent edginess" that "there's a general atmosphere of cruelty, of enjoying violence not for the adrenaline rush of the action or even for the fun of cartoonish bloodshed - but for the realistic pain it causes."
 Jim Preston of NextGen said, "If you can get past some technical glitches, awkward controls, and routine gameplay, Messiah will deliver – for a little while."

 According to author Erik Bethke, Messiah was a commercial flop, with "fewer than 10,000 units sold in its first three months".
 The game was nominated for GameSpot's 2000 "Most Disappointing Game" award, which went to Star Wars: Force Commander.

 Legacy

-Throughout the game, the main character makes a sound (referred to as "oof"), which has been taken by the popular game Roblox as a sound effect for when a character dies.
-There was a subsequent legal dispute over the use of the "oof" sound, which led to a compensation agreement.
-On July 26, 2022, the sound was removed from Roblox and replaced with another.
+Throughout the game, the main character makes a sound (referred to as "oof"), which would later be used in the popular game Roblox as a sound effect for when a character dies.
+There was a subsequent legal dispute over the use of the "oof" sound, which led to a compensation agreement between Roblox Corporation and Tommy Tallarico, who worked on the soundtrack of Messiah.
+On July 26, 2022, the original sound was removed from Roblox and replaced with another.
+The sound effect returned to Roblox in 2025.